Top 20 digital tools to work smarter and grow faster

 Slack has a user-friendly dashboard, and as the messaging is quicker and a bit more casual than email, it provides a great digital environment to work with colleagues day-to-day.
 This could include sharing new business ideas, sending quick project updates or useful pieces of content.
 Colleagues are constantly kept in the loop, wherever they are.

 Content is searchable within the platform, including files, conversations and people.
 Slack teams allow communities, groups or teams to join a “workspace” via a specific URL or invitation sent by a team admin or owner.
-Slack has a range of packages at different prices.
+Slack has a range of packages at different prices – including a free tier for trying out the software.

 5. Asana